Coding-Forge/FabricMonitorPublic/README.md

 2. Grant permissions to the Service Principal
     a.
 Fabric Admin Portal
     b.
 Service Principal API permissions
-3. Create your config.json file
+3. Create your .env file
 4. Using the application
     a.
 Native Python Application
     b.
 Docker Container